 A narcissistic relationship can leave you confused, full of self-blame and self-doubt, heartbroken, and lost to name a few, and it can wipe out your old belief system to the point you no longer know who you are or what to believe.
-The internal conflict between the Jackie and hide characters the narcissists show you can be crippling within your own mind.
+The internal conflict between the Jackle and hide characters the narcissists show you can be crippling within your own mind.

 What is cognitive dissonance?

-One method narcissistic people use on people is cognitive dissonance.
-They learn who you are and what you like and dislike, what your beliefs are, they start by showing you the reality that they match you in every way, once you’ve fallen in love, they then begin to use it all against you in many ways, there are a few ways they use cognitive dissonance against you also.
+One method narcissistic people use on people is gaslighting causing cognitive dissonance.
+They learn who you are and what you like and dislike, what your beliefs are, they start by showing you the reality that they match you in every way, once you’ve fallen in love, they then begin to use it all against you in many ways, there are a few ways they can cause cognitive dissonance and use you against you.

 They’ll happily watch your head go under the water, to offer you a hand and raise you back up, just to dunk you back under.